pajbot/pajbot/docs/variables.md

 Example usage: `$(datetimefromisoformat:2013-02-19)` would return a datetime value that would stringify in chat to `2013-02-19 00:00:00+00:00`.

+If no timezone has been specified in the argument, the datetime object will be forced to the UTC timezone.

 stftime is a useful filter to call on this function